All Collections

 Adding the first app

-The next step is to select the app (ahem, again) that will trigger the workflow.
+Next, select the app that will trigger the workflow.
 I'll select WordPress.

 1. Enter the app name into the search bar.